-Several features are found in Figure 2.
-First, the disappearance of the target or the cursor produces a clear dilation, or increase in pupil diameter.
-This begins around 0.5 sec after the disappearance, and reaches a clear peak at 1.5 sec.
-Reappearance produces a second, rather larger dilation, with a somewhat longer duration.
-Second, and more importantly, the amplitude of these dilations varies across learning blocks.
-In the target suppression group, the pupil dilation on disappearance (Figure 2A) is more marked for blocks 1 and 2 than for other blocks.
+The grand average pupil diameter traces are shown in Figure 3.
+This figure shows that the amplitude of these dilations varies across learning blocks.
+In the target suppression group, the pupil dilation on disappearance is more marked for blocks 1 and 2 than for other blocks.
 In the cursor suppression group, the pupil dilation on disappearance is higher for blocks 1-3 than for 4-6.
 The pupil response to reappearance shows similar gradients but with less clear separation between blocks.